blueburrito24/obsidiannotes/Wishlist.md

 	[Sandpaper](https://amzn.eu/d/gEy2pxt) 3.95
 	Both front and back logos need to be sanded off.
 	Front logo should be replaced with the classic spider symbol, back logo too.
+	Note that I need to spread the back logo across the butterfly slides.
 	Then I just need to dye the figure black, paint the symbols white, paint white around the lenses and then paint on the white areas of the suit + replace elbow joints to match.
+	Do Romita JR style lenses, since the symbols will be in that style too.
 	Match the way the red and blue is spread on the regular 2.0 Spider-Man.
 	Also paint the web accessories blue.
 - [x] ![[Pasted image 20251025205107.png | 200]]